ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 * Struct fields are not specified by their name, but rather just held in a numbered list of {name, type} pairs.
 This *is* documented, but a consequence of this system is not: Struct field names do not have to be unique.
 They can all be the same thing.
 Terra doesn't actually care.
 You can't actually be sure that any given field name lookup will result in, y'know, *one field*.
 Nothing mentions this.

 * The documentation for saveobj is a special kind of infuriating, because everything is *technically* correct, yet it does not give you any examples and instead simply lists a function with 2 arguments and 4 interwoven optional arguments, In reality it's absolutely trivial to use becuase you can ignore almost all the parameters.
 Just write `terralib.saveobj("blah", {main = main})` and you're done.
 But there isn't a *single example of this* anywhere on the entire website.
-Only a paragraph and two sentences explaining in the briefest way possible how to use the function, followed by a highly technical example of how to initialize a custom target parameter, which doesn't actually compile because it has errant semicolons.
+Only a paragraph and two sentences explaining in the briefest way possible how to use the function, followed by a highly technical example of how to initialize a custom target parameter, which *doesn't actually compile* because it has errant semicolons.
 This is literally *the most important function* in the entire language, because it's what actually compiles an executable!

+* The `defer` keyword is critical to being able to do proper error cleanup, because it functions similar to Go's defer by performing a function call at the end of a lexical scope.
+It is not documented, anywhere, or even mentioned anywhere on the website.

 Perhaps there are more tragedies hidden inside this baleful document, but I cannot know, as I have yet to unearth the true depths of the madness lurking within.
 I am, at most, on the third or fourth circle of hell.